 The bachelor's degree program is located in the Indiana University Lilly Family School of Philanthropy.
-Please review the school's General Education Requirements Check Sheet and the B.A. in Philanthropic Studies Check Sheet.
-A student will need to complete all of the General Education requirements and the B.A. in Philanthropic Studies Degree requirements to graduate.
+A student will need to complete all of the General Education requirements and the B.A. in Philanthropic Leadership Degree requirements to graduate.
 It takes 120 credit hours to complete the degree.